Skip to main content

 What should I order at Telescope?

-- Specific menu items are not confirmed in available data, but the OAD Cheap Eats recognition, three consecutive years across a Europe-wide list, is tied to the café format, which typically means coffee and food in the breakfast and lunch register.
+• Specific menu items should be confirmed directly with Telescope, but the OAD Cheap Eats recognition, three consecutive years across a Europe-wide list, is tied to the café format, which typically means coffee and food in the breakfast and lunch register.
 Order what fits the time of day: coffee and a morning plate early, a lighter lunch plate later.
 The kitchen under chef David Flynn has earned its ranking in this accessible tier, so trust the format.

 Is lunch or dinner better at Telescope?